Look Before You Lock

 - Get in the habit of checking your backseat every time you get out of the car.
 Check even if you know your child is not with you.
 This will help make looking before you lock part of your normal routine.

-Early childhood and related transport services
+Early childhood services

 From 1 March 2023, there are new transport-related requirements under the Education and Care Services National Regulations.